Is there research to support your theory?

 In addition, our students walk away with portfolio products that also support college entrance.

-We can actually graduate our students with an accredited high school diploma and an associate degree on the exact same day.
+We can actually graduate our students with an accredited high school diploma and an associate degree on the same day if desired.

 Doesn’t this seem a little too idealistic?